 Genetic Resources Unit

-The Genetic Resources Unit of the World Agroforestry Center (ICRAF) conserves a wide diversity of about 190 species.
+The Genetic Resources Unit of World Agroforestry (ICRAF) conserves a wide diversity of about 190 species.
 These are wild, partially domesticated and domesticated trees used in agroforestry systems to supply fruit, timber, medicines and other products.

 Many accessions are maintained in field genebanks managed in collaboration with national partners.
 The field genebanks supply propagating material to local partners in addition to gathering valuable data on the performance of the accessions.